 Paul believes that legal fees in New York City have become way too high.
 His hourly rate is very reasonable for an attorney with many years of experience and he is dedicated to handling cases in the most efficient way possible, while still protecting his client’s interests.

-In the evening, he gives back to the community by representing people in Small Claims Court in Manhattan, Brooklyn, or Queens counties.
+In the evening, he gives back to the community by representing people in Small Claims Court in Manhattan, Brooklyn, Staten Island courts.

 Paul has many other hobbies and interests.
 He is rapidly becoming an expert on internet marketing and search engine optimization.
 He has been practicing Wing Chun, a Chinese Martial Art based upon taoist principles since 2005.